 What learning products could you sell to your community?
 What best practices can you share in a course?

-4. How Do You Know Your Training Works?
+4. How Do You Know Your Current Learning Program Works?

 An LMS also provides a feedback loop for your designers.
 They’ll see which questions were too hard or too easy and be able to adjust accordingly.
 High-level data can also highlight drop out points in your courses or areas where a majority of learners struggle.
 Then, your designers can redesign these portions for higher engagement or better learning outcomes.